-For example, several months ago, I found that as I approached technical failure on the squat, I tended to lean too far forward on the way up.
-This was limiting my progress by putting too much stress on my hip flexors and low-back.
+For instance, several months ago, I found that as I approached technical failure on the squat, I leaned too far forward on the way up.
+This was limiting my progress by putting too much stress on my hip flexors and lower back.

-To correct this, I backed down on the weight to give my body a break and then worked on improving my form.
-Within a month or so, I had engrained the proper movement pattern and was rapidly moving up in weight again without undue hip-flexor or low-back strain.
+To correct this, I cut down on the weight to give my body a break and then worked on improving my form.
+Within a month, I had engrained the proper movement pattern and was shooting up in weight again, without undue hip-flexor or lower back strain.